IEK-5/PV-GRIP/README.md

  - `png` (default)
  - `geotiff` GeoTIFF raster file

+To compile a shadow video use `scripts/shadow_movie/query_data.sh` script.
+It also allow to stress test the server.

 ## List of more technical changes

  - `rtree` index has been replaced with `open_elevation.polygon_index`